 A mid-century French iron bistro table with marble top, circa 1950s.
 The classic iron frame, with its scroll details and X shaped stretcher, is painted a snappy, brilliant red.
 White marble slab with gray veins criss-crossing throughout, .75" thick with round edges.
 The frame has a large "GODIN" mark, for the cooperative foundry started in 1840 by the fascinating Jean-Baptiste André Godin.

-Condition: A couple shallow nicks at a corner and along the edge.
-Some superficial scratches and very light water spots, all typical with age and use.
+Condition: Marble has a couple shallow nicks at a corner and along the edge and some superficial scratches and very light water spots, all typical with age and use.

 Our gallery staff will normally respond by the next business day.
 The phone number is optional, but it is often more efficient to respond by phone.